 Denmark has 8 major Institutions which are listed here:

-Danish universities make agreements with publishers bilaterally, there are no national consortia agreements.
+Danish universities make agreements with publishers bilaterally, there are no national consortia agreements to publishing.

 Some Danish universities are supporting Knowledge Unlatched, but no national consortia agreement is in place.